 If you want to learn tricks, tips, tweaks etc. about Google Chrome, visit Chrome Section.

-- does google chrome spy on you
+- google chrome spying

 - chrome spying